programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 Select *new* from Jupyter’s drop-down menu.
 You should see the display-name *AI Licence NLP*, click through and open up your notebook.
 This *kernel*, or Jupyter file, contains all the libraries and packages installed in Step 1.
 Name your notebook something intuitive like *spaCy_licence_experiments*.
 This will save an .ipynb file, which can be shared, as well as (re)uploaded to Jupyter, in case of working collaboratively.

-Note: Keep your terminal open, which should now show a green bar and the message *Connecting to kernel …*.
+Note: Keep your terminal open, which should now show a green bar and the message 'Connecting to kernel …'.
 If so, the local host is running properly.
 You should receive a warning if you decide to close the terminal, but if not, exit Jupyter and go through the process again.

 Your screen should now look like *Figure 1*, with Jupyter showing a new notebook, and your terminal running in a smaller window.